tonib/kaichronicles/README.md

  More information about this method [here](./doc/README-docker.md)

 ### Developing

-**IMPORTANT**: Official Lone Wolf mobile products are currently in development.
-At some point this year all fanmade unofficial apps **will be discontinued**.
-Please, keep in mind this if you have plans to add a Pull Request, because Kai Chronicles will be removed at some point of this year (2019).
-UPDATE August 2020: I'm not related to the official app, and I don't know its status, so I'll continue accepting pull requests.

 Game rules for each book are located at [www/data](www/data). "mechanics-X" are the game rules for the book X. "objects.xml" are the game objects